 Pros / Cons of DMA

-We’ve extensively reviewed and tested Direct Market Access (DMA) platforms, allowing us to distill their key advantages and disadvantages.
+We’ve extensively reviewed and tested Direct Market Access (DMA) platforms, allowing us to distil their key advantages and disadvantages.
 Here’s a breakdown to help you decide if DMA aligns with your trading goals:

 - Enhanced Control